Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Limitations and Future work

 \section{Limitations and Future work}

-{\bf 1.
-Privacy Guarantee.} As the chosen salt, $s$, is concatenated to a layer in the early part of DNN, extracting $s$ directly from the output of the cut layer, $Z$, is not a trivial task.
-The main reason is that there are multiple non-linear operations occurring between the {\em salted layer} and the {\em cut layer}.
+As the chosen salt, $s$, is concatenated to a layer in the early part of DNN, extracting $s$ directly from the output of the cut layer, $Z$, is not a trivial task.
+The main reason is that multiple non-linear operations are occurring between the {\em salted layer} and the {\em cut layer}.
 Nevertheless, this paper does not offer a formal privacy guarantee regarding the possibilities of inferring $s$ from $Z$.
-In future work, we intend to explore potential attacks that a curious server could perform to infer $s$. to explore the types of defenses that can be implemented to in response to such attacks. {In particular, it would be valuable to better understand the connection between the position of the Salted Layer and the success of inference attacks on the secret salt.}
+In future work, one can explore potential attacks that a semi-honest server could perform to infer $s$.
+Moreover, one can explore the types of defenses that can be implemented in response to such attacks. {In particular, it would be valuable to better understand the connection between the position of the Salted Layer and the success of inference attacks on the secret salt.}

 {\bf 2.
 Large Number of Classes.} In our results, we have noticed that for PAMAP2, which has 13 classes, the Salted DNN shows approximately a $3\%$ lower accuracy compared to CIFAR10, which has 10 classes and the reduction in accuracy is much less significant, around $1\%$.
-It is important to mention that we conducted similar experiments on CIFAR100~\cite{krizhevsky2009learning}, which contains 100 classes of images, however, we were unable to achieve a significant accuracy on CIFAR100 with these DNNs.
+It is important to mention that we conducted similar experiments on CIFAR100~\cite{krizhevsky2009learning}, which contains 100 classes of images.
+However, we could not achieve significant accuracy on CIFAR100 with our chosen DNNs.
 We believe that for dealing with datasets containing a significantly greater number of classes, achieving high accuracy with Salted DNNs requires both more powerful DNNs and much larger training datasets.
 Notice that CIFAR100 and CIFAR10 both have $50K$ samples.
-In our future studies, we aim to go to deeper into potential solutions for extending our technique to classify a greater number of classes.
+In our future studies, one can go deeper into potential solutions for extending Salted DNNs to classify a greater number of classes.

 {{\bf 3.
 Mapping Function and Training Procedure.} In our implementation, we considered only one type of one-to-one mapping function, $\mathcal{M}$, and one type of training loss function, which is cross-entropy for multi-class classification.
 A different mapping function might significantly influence the loss landscape and the training dynamics.
 Moreover, beyond classifiers, the structure and semantics of DNN outputs can change significantly, for instance for a regressor or an autoencoder.
 One can investigate this domain to discover mapping functions or loss functions that more effectively align with our proposed criteria for a successful Salted DNN.}